Getting to Know Christian Heidorn

 You mentioned that you also teach others how to sell t-shirts online.
 Tell us a little more about that!

 Millions of people are unhappy in their jobs.
 That’s a statistical fact.
 Nevertheless, most of them don’t leave because of the financial security it gives them.
 In their personal lives, they pursue their true passions and very often look for a way to turn that passion into profit.
 I know what it feels like to want to build your own business and become your own boss one day.
-But I also know that there is a middle ground, which doesn’t require us to take big risks right away and yet still allows us be entrepreneurs.
+But I also know that there is a middle ground, which doesn’t require us to take big risks right away and yet still allows us to be entrepreneurs.

 That is why I founded The T-Shirt Academy.
-My goal is to share what I’ve learnt and teach people how to start a t-shirt business online.
+My goal is to share what I’ve learned and teach people how to start a t-shirt business online.
 So many people out there would love to start their own business.
 They just don’t know where to start.
-In the end it really isn’t as complicated as it seems and I try to guide people along the way.
+In the end, it really isn’t as complicated as it seems and I try to guide people along the way.

 So what’s coming up for Christian in 2017?

 I actually handed in my letter of resignation at my day job last week (no joke!).
 I know, it’s so scary and exhilarating at the same time!
 I’m going all-in and The T-Shirt Academy will play a very big role in that.
 I’ve just set up a new Secret Facebook Group where I share special techniques and tools with the members of the group.
 It’s a great place to interact with other like-minded people and I get to mentor my followers in a more personal way.
 The group is just starting out, so it’s still really small.
 But I urge everyone who’s interested (no matter what your background is) to join the group.
 I try to foster a laid back, no-BS atmosphere and I think that appeals to people.

 Main Takeaways from our conversation with Christian Heidorn